harvester/docs/versioned_docs/version-v1.2/troubleshooting/os.md

 - Reboot for changes to take effect.
 ## How to change the default GRUB boot menu entry

-To change the default entry, first check the `--id` attribute of a menu entry, as in the following example:
+To change the default entry, first check the `--id` attribute of a menu entry, as in the following example.
+Note that grub menu entries are split across two files, with the regular default, fallback and recovery entries in `/run/initramfs/cos-state/grub2/grub.cfg`, plus an additional debug entry in `/run/initramfs/cos-state/grubcustom`:

 ```
-# cat /run/initramfs/cos-state/grub2/grub.cfg
+# cat \
+    /run/initramfs/cos-state/grub2/grub.cfg \
+    /run/initramfs/cos-state/grubcustom

 <...>
-menuentry "${display_name} (debug)" --id cos-debug {
+menuentry "${display_name} (debug)" --id debug {
   search --no-floppy --set=root --label COS_STATE
   set img=/cOS/active.img
   set label=COS_ACTIVE